TMElyralab/MuseV/README.md

 We have setup **the world simulator vision since March 2023, believing diffusion models can simulate the world**. `MuseV` was a milestone achieved around **July 2023**.
 Amazed by the progress of Sora, we decided to opensource `MuseV`, hopefully it will benefit the community.
 Next we will move on to the promising diffusion+transformer scheme.

-Update: We haved released <a href="https://github.com/TMElyralab/MuseTalk" style="font-size:24px; color:red;">MuseTalk</a>, a real-time high quality lip sync model, which can be applied with MuseV as a complete virtual human generation solution.
-Please stay tuned!
+Update: We have released <a href="https://github.com/TMElyralab/MuseTalk" style="font-size:24px; color:red;">MuseTalk</a>, a real-time high quality lip sync model, which can be applied with MuseV as a complete virtual human generation solution.

 # Overview
 `MuseV` is a diffusion-based virtual human video generation framework, which